 Graduate Admissions Index

-Students, other than Master of Science in Nursing (MSN) applicants, are considered for admission to graduate programs on the basis of an admission index, as indicated below.
+Students are considered for admission to graduate programs on the basis of an admission index, as indicated below.
 The academic schools may have additional criteria for certain degree programs and may consider admitting students whose indices are below the minimum but within the range specified.

 The admission index results from a combination of the following:

 Grade point average (GPA) over at least the last 60 hours.

 Verbal and Quantitative scores on the Graduate Record Examination (GRE) or equivalent scores on the Graduate Management Admission Test (GMAT) or Miller Analogies Test (MAT).

 Admission index formula for GRE tests taken prior to August 1, 2011, or GMAT or MAT tests

 Grade point average (GPA) x 200 + (GRE Verbal and Quantitative combined scores, or equivalent scores on the GMAT or MAT test)